stevedylandev/openzeppelin-tooling-stellar-workshop/slides.md

 <!-- list_item_newlines: 2 -->

 - `networks` - Configure chain network and how to listen to it
-- `filters` - Match filter scripts to determine what blocks get processed
 - `monitors` - Configure what to listen to and what to do when a condition is met
+- `filters` - Optional filter scripts to determine which condition matches fire a trigger
 - `triggers` - Actions you can take based on an event from the monitor

 <!-- end_slide -->